ZhidongYang/SC-Net/README.md

 numba 0.51.2 <br>

 # Pretrained Model
- Pretrained models will be available on Google Drive.
+ Pretrained models and training dataset will be available on Google Drive.
+ This may take a few days, coming soon...

 More information is on the way......